 Enhance local community capacity to address HIV.

 Build safe environments to support women's HIV-related needs.

 WHAI's work across Ontario is rooted in the principles of community development and collective impact.
 Community development values the ability of community members to affect change in their lives, in ways that are most relevant to them.
 Instead of organizations identifying the issues of focus, the voices of community members are centred in determining priorities.
 Community development is an ongoing, iterative process that guides WHAI.
-Coordinators' work as liaison between community groups and organizations to collectively develop relevant strategies to further women's HIV related care.
+Coordinators' work as liaison between community groups and organizations to collectively develop relevant strategies to further women's HIV-related care.2

 Collective impact refers to intentional ways of working together and sharing information for the purpose of solving a complex problem resulting in impactful change.
 Informed by the Collective Impact model shared by the Tamarack Institute, this work is typically determined by a common agenda, shared measurements of progress, mutually reinforcing activities, continuous communication, and strong collaborative supports.
-Collective impact is furthered by values of deepening community leadership, inclusivity, community conversations, collaboration, adopting strengths-based approaches, developing relationships, and investing in long-term change. whai.ca/our-work Learn more about the Collective Impact model here: www.tamarackcommunity.ca/collective-impact &lt;sup>2 Women and HIV / AIDS Initiative Program Guidelines, AIDS Bureau Ministry of Health and Long-Term Care, April 2012.
-How does WHAI work?
+Collective impact is furthered by values of deepening community leadership, inclusivity, community conversations, collaboration, adopting strengths-based approaches, developing relationships, and investing in long-term change.

+&lt;sup>1 whai.ca/our-work

+&lt;sup>2 Women and HIV / AIDS Initiative Program Guidelines, AIDS Bureau Ministry of Health and Long-Term Care, April 2012.